-- 25.1 There are details of bursaries, scholarships, loans and grants on our website. - 25.2 For students on some NHS professional courses, NHS bursaries may be available in some circumstances.
-You will need to agree separate arrangements with the NHS for NHS bursaries.
-You can find out more from the NHS Bursaries Office (www.nhsbsa.nhs.uk/students). - 25.3 You may be eligible for a discount see the Fees Policy for more information (www.bournemouth.ac.uk/ important-information, under Finance).
+- 25.1 There are details of bursaries, scholarships, loans and grants on our website. - 25.2 For students on some professional courses, bursaries or Health Education England funding may be available in some circumstances.
+You can find out more from your Programme Team. - 25.3 You may be eligible for a discount see the Fees Policy for more information (www.bournemouth.ac.uk/important-information, under Finance).
 You may be eligible for more than one discount in any academic year, but there is a cap on the total discount we will give you.
 Discounts will not apply if you have to repeat some or all of your course.